 3. Segmentation: It makes use of CART and CHAID algorithms.
 Random Forest and other Machine Learning techniques are increasingly being used here.

-As many banks have legacy systems which are stand alone, Machine Learning is difficult to implement.
-It will take some time to optimally use Machine Learning considering its huge potential, but until then other statistical techniques like regression will be in the play in the banking sector.
+As many banks have legacy systems that are stand-alone, Machine Learning is difficult to implement.
+It will take some time to optimally use Machine Learning considering its huge potential, but until then other statistical techniques like regression will be in play in the banking sector.

-1. Modeling: R, SAS, and Python are the three most popular analytics tools in the banking industry for modeling.
-SAS was being prominently used by banks before.
+1. Modeling: R, SAS, and Python are the three most popular Data analytics tools in the banking industry for modeling.
+SAS was prominently used by banks before.
 Banks were initially hesitant to adopt the open-source R code as they couldn’t claim intellectual property on it.
-Now, they are using R and Python more and more with R being heavily used in the recent years.
-There have been specialized packages which can do analysis in the banking sector.
+Now, they are using R and Python more and more with R being heavily used in recent years.
+There have been specialized packages that can do analysis in the banking sector.